Dayan-Zhanchi/Maze-generation/README.md

 - [ ] Recrusive division

 ### How to run
 Download the packages in the requirements file.
-You will need pygame and numpy:
+You will need pygame:

     pip install -r requirements.txt